 2 - Stratified arrangements;

-3 Rotational Arrangements guided (driven) by the dynamics of natural succession;
+3 - Rotational arrangements driven by the dynamics of natural succession;

-For example, in the conventional plantations of fruit culture, or for recovery of degraded areas, a tree is planted every 2 or 3m, there is a plethora of niches (empty spaces) that are not occupied, which, in turn, results in a strong pressure from weeds and grasses, which requires enormous maintenance work in the first two years to avoid suffocation of planted tree seedlings.
-In syntropic agriculture we seek to totally occupy each one of the niches, i.e., occupy every niche with the largest number of individuals of the more efficient species for each of the tasks, allowing occupation of all the space in each of the strata not temporally occupied by our main crops, using various species of plants of various strata and life cycles, because the trees, often mostly planted from seeds, take time to occupy or create shade in their spot, while through dense planting and subsequent pruning and thinning we are complexifying the energy that comes from the sun and transforming it into a longer life for the system, more life above ground (greater number of plants per hectare) and more life below ground, with a greater quantity of roots and greater formation of plant litter.
-For example, instead of killing the grass with herbicides between the lines of our crops of fruits like mango (mangifera indica), orange (Citrus sp), banana (musa paradisíaca), coffee (coffee arabica) etc., we plant grass between the lines and cut the grass with well sharpened tools (scythes), which automatically move the grass to the strip of trees and thus nourish the life on the ground.
-If possible, the grass is mowed with "a razor", it suffers a clean cut and resprouts with greater strength, this information of vigorous growth is transmitted to our crops and everything grows faster, we are in the flow of life, the grass is our NPK factory.
+For example, in the conventional plantations of fruit orchards, or for the recovery of degraded areas, where a tree is planted every 2 or 3m, there is a plethora of niches (empty spaces) that are not occupied, which in turn results in a strong pressure from weeds and grasses, requiring enormous maintenance work in the first two years to avoid suffocation of planted tree seedlings.
+In syntropic agriculture we seek to totally occupy each one of the niches, i.e., occupy every niche with the largest number of individuals of the most efficient species for each task, allowing occupation of all the space in each of the strata temporalily not occupied by our main crops, using various species of plants of various strata and life cycles, because the trees, often with many planted from seeds, take time to occupy or create shade in their space, while through dense planting and subsequent pruning and thinning we are complexifying the energy that comes from the sun and transforming it into a more life for the system, more life above ground (greater number of plants per hectare) and more life below ground, with a greater quantity of roots and greater formation of plant litter.
+For example, instead of killing the grass with herbicides between the lines of our crops of fruits like mango (mangifera indica), orange (Citrus sp), banana (musa paradisíaca), coffee (coffee arabica) etc., we plant grass between the lines and cut the grass with well sharpened tools (scythes), which automatically move the grass to the strip of trees and thus nourishes life in the soil.
+If possible, the grass is mowed with a “razor", it suffers a clean cut and resprouts with greater strength, this information of vigorous growth is also transmitted to our crops and everything grows faster, we are in the flow of life, the grass is our NPK factory.

-The coffee plant, as a low stratum plant, is naturally protected by jackfruit (artocarpus heterophyllus) and other trees, we have enough light for an abundant production (see the principle of stratification).
+In the image below we can see the potential of syntropic agriculture.
+The coffee as a naturally low stratum plant is protected by jackfruit (artocarpus heterophyllus) and other trees, we have enough light for abundant production (see the principle of stratification).

 Image 2- The work of Ernst Götsch carried out in Sítio Semente (Brasília- DF).